The Ultimate FL5 Civic Type R Intercooler Comparison Guide (2025)

 Direct Fit Options: ✅ PWR, HPT, and CDM Performance drop directly into the OEM location with zero cutting or bracket relocation.

-Custom Fit / Heavier Systems: 🔩 Cobb, Wagner, Airtec, and MDR often require additional mounting hardware or air-guide trimming due to their larger dimensions.
+Custom Fit / Heavier Systems: 🔩 Cobb, Wagner, Airtec, and MDR often require additional mounting or air-guide trimming due to their larger dimensions.

 📊 Performance Insights